Rienzi Melville Johnston: Political career

 Johnston, through his newspaper influence, became a leader of the Democratic Party in Texas.
 He declined the nomination for Lieutenant Governor of Texas in 1898.
 From 1900 to 1912, he served as a member of the Democratic National Committee.

 At the beginning of January 1913, Oscar Branch Colquitt, Governor of Texas, appointed Johnston to the United States Senate to fill the unexpired term of Joseph W. Bailey.
 Johnston served a brief term, from January 4, to January 29, 1913.
 Johnston's 29-day term is the second shortest in Senate history, behind John N. Heiskell's 24 days.
-Elected to replace Johnston was Morris Sheppard, later known as "the father of national Prohibition" for introducing the Eighteenth Amendment to the Senate.
+Elected to replace Johnston was Morris Sheppard who would go on to introduce the Eighteenth Amendment to the Senate, implementing the nationwide prohibition of alcohol.
 Following his Senate term, Johnston returned to Houston and resumed his role as editor of the Post.
 He retired from the newspaper business in 1919.

 In 1916, Johnston was elected to the Texas Senate, representing Houston.
 He served in office from January 9, 1917, to January 12, 1920, through the 35th and 36th sessions of the legislature.
 On March 27, 1918, Johnston was elected as President pro tempore of the Senate.
 During the 36th legislature, Johnston was chair of the Towns and City Corporations Committee and vice chair of the Public Printing Committee.
 He resigned his seat in 1920, having been appointed by Governor William P. Hobby as Chairman of the State Prison Commission.
 In a special election, Lynch Davidson, later a state Lieutenant Governor, won Johnston's former seat.

 A collection of Johnston's papers is held at Rice University in Houston.
 His name has also been given to Rienzi, the Museum of Fine Arts, Houston's house museum for European decorative arts.
 The house formerly belonged to Johnston's grandson, Harris Masterson III.